Opteo/google-ads-api/docs/content/concepts/errors/handling_errors.md

 #### Returns

 Returns an array of objects.
-Each object has a `ad_group_ad` property.
-Any other resources that can be selected with `ad_group_ad` will also be added as properities.
+Each object has a `account_budget` property.
+Any other resources that can be selected with `account_budget` will also be added as properities.